 Force Base.
 Some of the items on display are uniforms, foreign money, a WWI flight suit, and a wall dedicated to those who gave their lives in WWII.

 The Fort Peck Dam exhibit was created by the Corps of Engineers.
 The dam project was started in 1933 and was completed in 1940, with as many as 10,500 people working on it at one time.
 The photo of the dam's huge concrete spillway, shot by Margaret Bourke-White, made the cover of the very first issue of LIFE magazine.
 The entire Fort Peck Dam project is featured at the museum in miniature form.

 The museum has an original 1924 catalog home.
 The Quast house was relocated from rural Glentana, Montana, to the museum and is open for visitors to come look through!

-Currently under construction is our newest exhibit, a street scene from 1915 Valley County!
-Crews are working on constructing store fronts and buildings that will become a hotel and bar, jewelry store, barber shop, confectionery, law office, emporium, general store, and a depot!
+Available for tours, 1915 Valley County!
+Crews have finished working on store fronts and buildings.
+A hotel and bar, jewelry store, barber shop, confectionery, law office, emporium, general store, and a depot!